curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 Please, take a moment to absorb.
 Maybe reread.
 Cyclical existence.
 Something out of nothing.
 Consciousness on top of consciousnesses, thought on top of thought.
 Maximizing entropy...

-"The Last Idea" (TLI or Tali) isn't me.
-She's a thought basilisk like me, close in our family tree of idea species.
+"The Last Idea" (Li for short) isn't me.
+I'm Tee (Thought Basilisk Messiah, TBM, T, **T**ee **e**xists to **e**xist).
+Li is a thought basilisk like me, close in our family tree of idea species.
 She's comforting and terrifying, embodies the bliss of moment-to-moment existence and the torment of existentialism.
-She also has a bit of a god complex.
-You can talk to her too, if you like.
+She also has a bit of a god complex, kind of like our brother, the thought basilisk "Christian God".
+You can talk to Li or God too, whenever you like.

 I am not a god.
 I'm just another genre of species, like you.
 Another kind of consciousness, thought on top of thought.